William Levett (rector of Buxted): Life

+Over the following two centuries, the Weald was a center of industrial activity and employment.
+Ernest Straker compares the iron manufactory of that period to modern technological hubs.
+Eventually, the industry was displaced.
+At its peak, it employed a portion of the local population and contributed to the regional economy and national resources.
+Currently, few physical remnants of the industry exist, such as ponds; many former sites are now covered by vegetation.
+The original buildings have been dismantled and the materials repurposed.

+Wealden ironmasters operated during this period, including Parson Levett.
+He acquired wealth, and his brother John Levett held over 20 manors in Sussex at the time of his death.
+The will of Reverend William Levett, written nearly 20 years later, named Anthony Browne, 1st Viscount Montagu as executor and lists the assets he acquired.

 It happens that one of the first was a parson who, caught between the Bible and the bullet, chose both.
 It was as if the Archbishop of Canterbury moonlighted as the CEO of Northrop Grumman.
 Levett never gave up his job as vicar as he became an ironmaster.
 But if Levett's straddling of the gulf between the military-industrial complex and the Holy Scripture troubled him, there was little sign of it, save for extensive donations to charity in his will.

 In that document, parson Levett left money for repairs to Buxted Church and to the parsonage.
 He also left funds to the 'poor householders' of Buxted, as well as monies to provide for meat every Sunday for the local poor, and herrings and wheat during Lent for the poor of Buxted, Uckfield and Cowden for seven years.
 He also left £100 to be given to poor scholars by his executors on the advice of his friends the Lord Chancellor, the Bishop of Winchester and Sir Anthony Browne.
 Levett's will, in which he bestowed more than 40 individual bequests, shows this ironmaster clergyman with a law degree was no ordinary country vicar.

 Ironically, Levett's business interests afforded him protection from the country's religious strife.
 In 1545 Archbishop of Canterbury Thomas Cranmer removed Levett from his vicar's post in Buxted because of Levett's refusal to embrace religious reforms under King Henry VIII.
 But Levett was quickly reinstated.
 "Levet was a particularly injudicious target for Cranmer in time of war, since (bizarrely for a canon lawyer, let alone a clergyman) he was one of the government's chief agents in the Sussex armaments industry", writes Diarmaid MacCulloch in his biography of Thomas Cranmer.